Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Discussion

-Finally, while this work is empirical, it opens an intersection of gerrymandering and social choice with many theoretical questions that we expect to be of interest to the computational social choice community.
-For example, while much is known about proportionality in the case of one large MMD (see, e.g., \citet{skowronProportionalityDegreeMultiwinner2019} and references therein), to our knowledge no work has considered it in the case of multiple MMDs.
-Our results suggest that under party-based voting, the proportionality gap decreases (non-monotonically) with district size; showing this effect under more general assumptions, including how it interacts with the intra-party effects highlighted in \Cref{sec:intra}, is of interest.
+\paragraph{Conclusion.} {We study the joint gerrymandering and social choice problem, showing the promise of multi-member districts with non-winner-take-all rules in ensuring partisan proportionality, in terms of both enabling independent commissions and constraining partisan gerrymanders.
+As an application of our approach, we computationally analyze the Fair Representation Act with three- to five-member districts in the United States.} Finally, while this work is empirical, it raises theoretical questions that we expect to be of interest to the computational social choice community.
+For example, much is known theoretically about proportionality in the case of one large MMD (see, e.g., \citet{skowronProportionalityDegreeMultiwinner2019} and references therein).
+Theoretically analyzing proportionality in the case of multiple MMDs, under random and adversarial ways to construct districts, would be of interest.
+Our results empirically show that under party-based voting, the proportionality gap decreases (non-monotonically) with district size; proving this effect theoretically under more general assumptions, such as those empirically shown in \Cref{sec:newwithoutsolidcoalitions} with a noisy voter ranking model, is of interest.